juanleston/Python-Web-Scraping/README.md

 ## 2. Installation

-The installation steps are as follows:
+The installation pre-requisites to reproduce this project locally are:

   ### 2.1 Install Anaconda: